Introduction Q & A

 Q: Is there a type of reed shape that works well on all bassoons?

 A: Each bassoon and bassoonist has different needs.
 As mentioned above, wider reed shapes work best for a bassoon that leaks.
 If you are beginning a quest to find reed shapes, avoid the extremes of concave and convex blade shapes.
 Try middle-of-the-road shapes such as straight-sided blade shapes.
+Wider reeds will take more embouchure strength to control and may play flat in pitch.
+For beginners this may result in biting at the tip of the reed.
+A narrower reed shape is recommended for beginners until they develop a stronger embouchure and good tone production habits.

 Back to Top